-In this stop it is possible to walk across a major Alpi Apuane structure, the Tambura anticline (Fig. 37 and Fig. 39)
+In this stop it is possible to walk across a major Alpi Apuane structure, the Tambura anticline (Fig. 39 and Fig. 41).

-Along the road the core of the D1 isoclinal M. Tambura anticline crops out and the "Filladi inferiori" fm. (phyllites) is here exposed.
+Along the road the core of the D1 isoclinal M. Tambura anticline crops out and the "Filladi inferiori" fm. (phyllites) are here exposed.
 This antiform have an extension of about 10 km in map view.
-The Grezzoni formation (dolomites) of the overturned limb is reduced to a few metres of cataclastic dolomite, often budinaged, and usually in the area the Paleozoic basement rocks are tectonically in contact with the marble formation.
+The Grezzoni formation synform